 Bonded Sealants and Composite Tooth Restorations

 Pets, just like humans, need dental care to help them live longer, healthier lives.
-Home care, as well as, regular professional cleanings and full oral exams under anesthesia should always be part of your pet’s ongoing health care.
+Home care, as well as, regular professional oral health and treatment under anesthesia should always be part of your pet’s ongoing health care.
 This not only keeps their teeth and gums in good health, but it can also alert your vet of diseased teeth, oral tumors, and other serious problems developing in your pet’s mouth.

 Sometimes, during a routine examination, we may notice a fractured (broken) tooth or a cavity.
 Left untreated, fractured or decaying teeth will lead to oral pain and tooth root infections, so they will always require treatment dependent on the severity of the fracture or cavity.
 Typically a broken or diseased tooth should be treated one of three ways: a bonded sealant +/- crown restoration, a root canal or an extraction.